 Some time ago I read Donald Spoto’s 1999 book, The Dark Side of Genius: The Life of Alfred Hitchcock.
 Here are my thoughts on the book and its infinitely fascinating subject…

 As soon as one begins to read Daniel Spoto’s The Dark Side of Genius it is apparent that the book’s emphasis is on the parallels between Alfred Hitchcock’s life and what he chose to show us on the big screen through his films.
 For the most part I enjoy reading biographies.
 However, I tend to take an author’s claim on a subject’s psychology with a grain of salt as authors of biographies are rarely psychologists.
 I also always keep in mind that books about famous personalities who happen to be well balanced and serene would not sell.
-Having said that however, Spoto seems to have done much research and all his conclusions about Alfred Hitchcock’s private life make perfect sense and are backed by many interviews and much documentation.
-Ultimately, The Dark Side of Genius is a very compelling and enjoyable read, a fascinating study about one of Hollywood’s most fascinating personalities.
+Having said that however, Spoto seems to have done extensive research and all his conclusions about Alfred Hitchcock’s private life make perfect sense and are backed by many interviews and documentation.
+Ultimately, The Dark Side of Genius is a compelling and enjoyable read, a fascinating study about one of Hollywood’s most fascinating personalities.

 By far the parts of Spoto’s book I found most enjoyable are those that tell the behind the scenes stories of Hitchcock’s movie-making techniques and practices and the stories of the other Hollywood legends that were a part of his life – the Gables being one favored couple.
 Spoto goes into great detail about the meticulous way Hitchcock would prepare for his films.
 Many of the director’s stars and co-workers quoted in this book comment on the way Hitchcock would have every single scene and every single shot planned out prior to shooting so that he often sat off to the side on sets, rarely looking through the camera as is the practice of most directors, or, how he would take naps during filming, trusting that his meticulous direction, all carefully documented, would be strictly followed.
 Theresa Wright, one of the stars of Hitchcock’s 1943 film, Shadow of a Doubt, said her film experience with Hitchcock was very unique.
 Unlike her experiences working with other directors, Shadow had been completely foreseen before the first day of shooting, nothing was left to chance.
 This was true of all his films.
 As a result, most actors in Hitchcock films agreed he was not an actor’s director.
 Hitchcock knew where he wanted the camera and the exact, desired effect that should result – how the actors got there was of little concern to him.
 This becomes very clear and easily seen in his films, even for a novice.